NOTABLE PAST &

 A full-time PIO costs $85K–$120K/yr.

-They're a generalist.
+They're a generalist for most communities.
 One hire means one perspective, fixed capacity, and limited experience under pressure.

 WHAT WE PROVIDE

 Strategic counsel when you need it.
-Surge support when it spikes.
+Surge support when needed.
 Crisis readiness built in.
 No onboarding lag, no benefits overhead, no knowledge gap when engagement ends.

 Fractional communications work in practice